Oliver Bath House: Architecture

 The Oliver Bath House can be described as both Tudor Revival and Gothic Collegiate.
 It has been recognized in both the New International Year Book and the Plumbers’ Trade Journal for its significant architecture and plumbing design.
-The architect who made the original sketch, Daniel H. Burnham, is most known for his work with New York City's Flatiron Building, Washington D.C’s Union Station, and his work helping to develop a master plan for Washington, D.C with his partners.
+The architect who made the original sketch, Daniel H. Burnham, is most known for his work with New York City's Flatiron Building, Washington, D.C.'s Union Station, and his work helping to develop a master plan for Washington, D.C., with his partners.
 It is unknown how much of his designs made it into the finished product.
-The architectural firm of MacClure and Spahr were the ones ultimately responsible for the finalized design.
+The architectural firm of MacClure & Spahr were the ones ultimately responsible for the finalized design.
 They made significant contributions throughout the city of Pittsburgh.
 Elements of the “period style era” can be seen in most of their works including the Oliver Bath House.